 According to the latest National Association of REALTORS® Profile of Home Buyers and Sellers, the typical home sold last year was on the market for just three weeks.
 Home sales are moving quickly today because of limited inventory, causing lucky home sellers to see an increase in multiple bids or bidding wars.
 Buyer competition hit a peak earlier this year when Redfin reported 74.1% of offers faced bidding wars.

-Home sellers today are seeing an increase in multiple bids, or bidding wars.
-The best offer is accepted, but sometimes a real estate transaction will not go through.
-In that case, the home has to go back on the market.
-The only way around re-listing is to accept backup offers.
+The best offer is accepted, and the deal moves forward.
+But, sometimes a real estate transaction will fall through.
+In that case, the home has to go back on the market, pushing your timeline out even further.

 What is a backup offer?

 A backup offer is an offer for your property that you are ready to accept if the primary offer doesn’t make it to the close of escrow.
 Real estate transactions can fall through for a variety of reasons, so it’s better to be safe.
 Backup offers, however, can be tricky.
 It’s important to know and consider the following 4 things about backups before you accept your first one.

 1. A backup offer is as legally binding as a primary purchase agreement.

 Make sure before accepting a backup offer that it is one you will be comfortable with as is.
 The difference between a primary offer and a backup offer is that the backup offer’s contractual viability is contingent on the primary offer not going to escrow.
 Once the primary offer falls through, the backup offer becomes a legally binding contract for the transfer of your home’s ownership.

 2. Be straightforward with anyone in a backup position.